About Ari

 Outside of Science

-Some of Ari's favorite activities outside of science include outdoor activities like whitewater kayaking, mountaineering, gardening, and walking his dog Gwynnie, as well as creative pursuits like sculpting and ceramics.
+Some of Ari's favorite activities outside of science include outdoor activities like whitewater kayaking, gardening, and walking his dog Gwynnie, as well as creative pursuits like sculpting and ceramics.
 He also is a regular in pickup hockey at the local ice rink and loves old movies.

 Ari, Gwynnie and dino tracks